rehierl/node-tree-outliner/3-1-0-design-2.md

 At any given point in time, any section within the set of known sections is either "initialized", "open" or "closed".
-Because of that, the set of known sections `S` can be broken up into three disjunct sets of sections (with each subset containing only those sections that have the corresponding state):
+Because of that, the set of known sections `S` can be broken apart into three disjunct subsets (with each subset containing only those sections that have the corresponding state):

 * the set of initialized sections `IS`